godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 Please note this WebDriverIO config would work only on a Mac with Xcode and command line tools installed.

-In the above config, we added `appium` to the services list and updated the port number to point to Appium's default port number.
+In the above config, we added `appium` to the services list and updated the port number to point to the Appium default port number.
 Notice that we removed the `baseUrl` field as we don't need it.

 Capabilities have an `app` field whose value should be set to the path of the `.apk` for Android or the `.app` for iOS application.
 The usual location for this file is `<PROJECT_ROOT>/android/app/build/outputs/apk/<FILE_NAME.apk>` for the `.apk` or `<PROJECT_ROOT>/ios/build/Build/Products/Debug-iphonesimulator/<FILE_NAME.app>` for the `.app` file.